nagen1/teamportal/README.md

  - Discussion form to improve any ideas, form teams to work/trive to implement an Idea

 **Data Analytics**
-- Bottom up apporach to gather data, by simply shaing a Pool URL link with team memebers
+- Bottom up apporach to gather data where Lead user can by simply share a Poll URL link with team memebers